yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Manually queue a new build and follow it through the release pipeline

-1. Select the "Pipelines" menu item from the left-hand navigation.
-Then, choose the "Queue" button.
+1. Select the *Pipelines* menu item from the left-hand navigation.

+2. In the *Pipelines* view, click on the *TailspinToys* pipeline recently created.

+3. In the *TailspinToys* pipeline runs page, click on the *Run pipeline* button in the upper right section of the page.

     ![On the screen, the Pipelines button and the Queue button are highlighted.](images/stepbystep/media/image102.png "Queue a new build")

-2. This will present a popup titled "Run pipeline".
-Select the "Run" button at the bottom of the popup.
+4. This will present a modal window titled *Run pipeline*.
+Click the **Run** button at the bottom of the modal window.

     ![On the popup, the Queue button is highlighted.](images/stepbystep/media/image103.png "Queue button")

-3. The screen will refresh and begin to show details about the build process.
+5. The screen will refresh and begin to show details about the build process.

-4. If the build is successful, it will resemble the screen shot below.
+6. Once the build completes, it will resemble the snippet below.

     ![On the screen, the build has successfully completed.
 Each task has a green check.](images/stepbystep/media/image104.png "Successful build results")

-5. Because we configured continuous deployment, the deployment to the dev stage will then be triggered immediately.
+7. Because we configured continuous deployment, the deployment to the dev stage will automatically be triggered.
 It will continue through on to the test and production stages.
 A successful release through all three stages will look like the screen shot below.

     ![On the screen, a successful release through all three stages of deployment.](images/stepbystep/media/image105.png "A successful release through all three stages")